-SEO is highly technical, there are many influencing factors (more than 200 according to Google) that determine where your brand sits amongst the search results.
-It’s no wonder that it’s difficult to know, for sure, what you need to do to make it to page one – and stay there.
+Search engine optimisation (SEO) is highly technical and there are many influencing factors (more than 200 according to Google) that determine where your brand sits amongst the search results.
+It’s no wonder that it’s difficult to know for sure what you need to do to make it to page one – and stay there.

-But while it is difficult to understand every element – and Google itself deliberately reveals little about how they rank results, there are some simple things you can do to ensure you’re maximising the SEO opportunities for your website.
+It is difficult to understand every element of SEO, especially as Google deliberately reveals little about how it ranks results.
+Yet there are some simple things you can do to maximise the SEO opportunities for your website.

-Here are some basic SEO tips to keep in mind.
+Here are four basic SEO tips to keep in mind.

-The first thing you need to consider with SEO is that people go to Google with very specific questions in mind.
+The first thing you need to remember with SEO is that people go to Google with very specific questions in mind.
 The page that can best answer each question is the one Google wants to link them to.
-(Check out this article on how to create a Google – friendly site.)

 2. Use keywords.

 While Google’s algorithms have evolved significantly since the early days of search, and there is now much more to SEO than just keywords, they are still the connection between your website and your potential customer’s Google search.

 That’s why you need to decipher which keywords your audience is typing into Google and then sprinkle them throughout your website (not just in your blog posts).

 Never force keywords.
 This is known as ‘keyword stuffing’ and Google will punish brands they find doing this by sending you down the rankings rather than up.
 Instead, work your keywords into your website naturally.